Skip to content

 try {

-// call synchronous method
+// synchronous method call

-// signal the end of the observable
+// we signal the end of the observable

 subscriber.onCompleted();